EVOLVED-5G/SDK-CLI/docs/source/cli.rst

    .. image:: images/repo_creation.png

 It will create a specific branch (evolved5g) which will be used by the CI/CD for verification purposes.
-A dummy example (nginx server) will be created in both branches (master and evolved5g) which allow to directly run a pipeline using such branch.
+A dummy example will be created in both branches (master and evolved5g) which allow to directly run a pipeline using such branch.
 You will see a Dockerfile and inside the src folder a dummy html file as an example.
 Below can see the file structure created.

    .. image:: images/repo_structure.png

    .. image:: images/dummy_html_example.png